Cookies on fushi.co.uk

 Consumers are looking for products that are cruelty-free and pertained from natural.
 It seems a greater respect for our natural ingredients, where they are sourced from, and treating the animals of our planet well are all becoming more mainstream!
 However, vegan products are now becoming more of a major movement than a trend.

 As a fast-growing crop, hemp’s uses extend beyond beauty and wellbeing, and has started being used for fashion, packaging, paper, and bags.
 Hemp is a plant oil that more people are including in their diets as a plant source of protein, also full of fatty acids, vitamins and antioxidants.
-CBD oil has been buzzing around the beauty and wellbeing world more significantly in the past year and will only continue to do so in 2019.
-This year will see CBD oil used in more skincare products and offered as a product by more companies as the legislation surrounding it becomes more relaxed.
-In our fast-paced, chronically stressed and fatigued society, CBD oil and what it can potentially offer in pain, anxiety, stress, and insomnia relief, is only becoming more popular.
+Hemp extract oil has been buzzing around the beauty and wellbeing world more significantly in the past year and will only continue to do so in 2019.
+This year will see Hemp extract oil used in more skincare products and offered as a product by more companies as the legislation surrounding it becomes more relaxed.
+In our fast-paced, chronically stressed and fatigued society, Hemp extract oil and what it can potentially offer in pain, anxiety, stress, and insomnia relief, is only becoming more popular.

 Are you interested in any of these natural beauty trends?
 Will you be incorporating any of them?
 Let us know!